mavlink/rfcs/text/0016-standard-modes.md

           This mode can only be set by vehicles that can hold a fixed position.
           Multicopter (MC) vehicles actively brake and hold both position and altitude against wind and external forces.
           Hybrid MC/FW ("VTOL") vehicles first transition to multicopter mode (if needed) but otherwise behave in the same way as MC vehicles.
-          Fixed-wing (FW) vehicles may not support this mode.
+          Fixed-wing (FW) vehicles must not support this mode.
-          Other vehicle types may not support this mode (this may be revisited through the PR process).
+          Other vehicle types must not support this mode (this may be revisited through the PR process).
         </description>
       </entry>
       <entry value="2" name="MAV_STANDARD_MODE_ORBIT">